 Social anxiety was first described by Hippocrates as “shyness” in early 400 B.C.
 People who “love darkness as life” and "thinks every man observes him" fell into this category.

 Casper was the first person to study ereutophobia.
 In 1846, he described it in his report as “a serious social anxiety affecting a young man.”
 Pitres and Regis conducted studies in 1807 and 1902 on this phobia.
-A comprehensive review of this was published by Claparede during the same period.
+A comprehensive review on this topic was published by Claparede during the same period.

-Social phobia was first included by Janet as a separate section in her reference to classification of phobias in 1903.
+Social phobia was first included by Janet as a separate section in her reference to the classification of phobias in 1903.
 In 1910, Hartenberg described many forms of social anxiety under the generic name of shyness, such as performance anxiety, timidity, and personality disorder.

 The term “social neurosis” was used to describe the condition of extremely shy patients in 1938 by Schilder, a psychiatrist.
-Joseph Wolpe, a South African psychiatrist, determined a path for the improvement of behavioral therapy for treatment of phobias in 1950 by developing a technique called systematic desensitization.
-This led to increased involvement of researchers in behavioral therapy of phobias.
+Joseph Wolpe, a South African psychiatrist, determined a path for the improvement of behavioral therapy for the treatment of phobias in 1950 by developing a technique called systematic desensitization.
+This led to an increased involvement of researchers in behavioral therapy of phobias.

 A research on social anxiety was initiated in 1985 by Michael Liebowitz (a psychiatrist) and Richard Heimberg (a clinical psychologist).
 Prior to this, the condition was considered to be a "neglected anxiety disorder” due to the lack of studies on the topic.

-In 1987, APA made a revision to the DSM-III in which they included changes in the diagnostic criteria.
+In 1987, the APA made a revision to the DSM-III in which they included changes in the diagnostic criteria.
 Instead of considering “significant distress" symptoms alone for diagnosis, they also added “interference or marked distress” symptoms.
 It allowed the diagnosis of social phobia and avoidant personality disorder in the same patient.
-They moved one step ahead, and introduced a term called “generalized social phobia” for referring to more intense and distributive forms of the disorder.
+They moved one step ahead and introduced a term called “generalized social phobia” for referring to more intense and distributive forms of the disorder.